balena-os/takeover/README.md

 The above command will download the latest production image for your platform and migrate the device to balena.

-Several options are availble to cover special situations:
+Several options are available to cover special situations:

 ### Image Selection